ccbogel/QualCoder/README.md

 4. Use the Terminal app (`Applications -> Utilities -> Terminal`).

 5. In the terminal, move (using the `cd` command) into the QualCoder folder.
-You should be inside the QualCoder-master folder or if using a release (the Qualcoder-3.6 folder). e.g.
+You should be inside the QualCoder-master folder or if using a release (e.g. Qualcoder-3.8 folder). e.g.

 ```bash
 cd Downloads/QualCoder-master